google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 <!--
 Though machine learning is not new, its application in modern life has really started to expand over the last decade.
 What are some machine learning products that you know about?
-How has machine learning shown up and improved something that you use?
+How has machine learning shown up and improved something you use?

 *Give the class a few minutes to think of and call out answers.
 There should be a wide variety of answers.
 If not, give some examples like self-driving cars, language recognition, facial